myrrlyn/apocrypha.es/priv/archive/1wabpr.md

-**Dualities**: We can think of Mundus and Aetherius as being equivalent and symmetric, with all the information of one side giving us all the information on the other side, albeit in a scrambled or 'rotated' form.
+**Dualities**: We can think of Mundus and Aetherius as being equivalent and symmetric, with all the information of one side giving us all the information on the other side, albeit in a scrambled or “rotated” form.
 The remnants of the Magne-Ge are the light filtering in from Aetherius through the white holes ripped at the boundary event horizon.
 See my [previous post][4] and this [comment thread][5] for more details.